Copyright: 1996 - 2024

 I have designed a detector using zero biased schottky diode

 in voltage doubler configuration using Agilents HSMS 2852 package.
 I

 have mounted the SOT23 package along with relevant matching components

 on a 31 mils FR-4 board.
 I provide RF input throught a signal generator

 at 900 MHz using end launch SMA connectors.
 The output is measured using

 a Volt meter.

 My problem, is that the measured performance is

 nowhere close to what is mentioned in the data sheet (which I also get

 on simulation).
 The output DC voltage is much lower that mentioned in

 data sheet at the input power levels.
-How can I go about "debugging" this problem?
+How can I go about "debugging"

-detectorPosted: Sat Aug 06, 2005 11:12 am
+Zero-bias Schottky detectorPosted: Sat Aug 06, 2005 11:12 am

 Voltage doubler circuits don't work too well

-in the square-law region, so you have to have enough voltage to
+in the square-law region, so you have to have enough voltage to get

-modeling of the diode capacitance.
+the diode capacitance.

 Post subject: Posted: Sat Aug 06, 2005 7:06 pm

 system, the detector will be working with power levels of 0dBm to -25

 However, right now, I am trying to test the performance of

 the detector circuit alone.
 I am varying the input power level and trying

-to reproduce the charecteristic shown in the data sheets and application notes.
+to reproduce the charecteristic shown in the data sheets and application

-application note 1089, shows that the DC
+For instance, application note 1089, shows that the DC

 output produced using the voltage doubler, at -30dBm, 900MHz input is

 about 30mV.
 On measurement for my detector i get output of only about

-I am just unsure about where the problem might lie and to go about finding
+I am just unsure about where the problem might lie and

-DoublerPosted: Sun Aug 07, 2005 7:44 pm
+subject: Voltage DoublerPosted: Sun Aug 07, 2005 7:44 pm